ToF-/LegacyEscapeGame-TypeScript/README.md

 `npm install --save-dev jest typescript ts-jest @types/jest`

-yon need yarn to compile and run
+you need `yarn` to setup, compile and run

 run the program on a sample: `./sample`